Skip to content

 ❓ Frequently Asked Questions

-Q: When do signals appear?
+Q: When do events appear?

-Q: Can signals repaint?
+Q: Can events repaint?

-Q: How many signals appear on average?
+Q: How many events appear on average?

-Q: Do all five signals always appear?
+Q: Do all five events always appear?

 A: No. Partial cycles occur more often than complete cycles.
 Complete five-event cycles appear less often than partial sequences.